pixijs/pixi-haxe/README.md

 ![haxe pixi logo](https://raw.githubusercontent.com/adireddy/haxe-pixi/master/logo.png)

-The aim of this project is to provide extern classes of Pixi for Haxe.
+The aim of this project is to provide fully working extern classes of Pixi for Haxe.

 ### Installation ###